openedx/edx-documentation/en_us/shared/manage_discussions/manage_divided_discussions.rst

 ===================================

-Keep these additional considerations in mind when you edit posts in a course that includes cohorts or multiple enrollment tracks.
+Keep these additional considerations in mind when you edit posts in a course that includes learner groups (cohorts).

 * You cannot change the visibility of a post after it has been added.
 If you notice that a post contains information that is not appropriate for the